gagneurlab/absplice/README.md

 ## Example usecase
 The ./example folder contains a snakemake workflow to generate AbSplice predictions, given a vcf file and a fasta file.
+The snakemake workflow will download precomputed SpliceMaps from zenodo and run AbSplice based on these annotations.
 To generate predictions run:
 ```
 cd example